christiananagnostou/knip-html-reporter/FEATURES.md

 ## Overview

 The HTML reporter includes powerful interactive features that make browsing and filtering issues easy and efficient.
+The modern card-based interface shows issue type descriptions directly in the overview section, eliminating redundant text in the issue lists.

+## Theme Switcher

+### Light, Dark, and System Themes

+Choose from three theme options:

+- **Light**: Optimized for daylight viewing
+- **Dark**: Reduces eye strain in low-light conditions
+- **System**: Automatically matches your OS preference

+### Persistent Preference

+Your theme choice is saved in localStorage and persists across sessions.

+### How to Use

+1. Click the theme buttons in the top-right header
+2. Choose Light, Dark, or System
+3. The report instantly updates to your selected theme
+4. System theme adapts if your OS theme changes

+## Overview Cards

+### Interactive Issue Type Cards

+Click any card in the overview section to filter the entire report:

+- **Single click**: Filter to show only that issue type
+- **Click again**: Deselect and show all issues
+- **Multiple selections**: Click multiple cards to combine filters

+### Card Information

+Each card displays:

+- **Issue Type Name**: Clear label (e.g., "Exports", "Dependencies")
+- **Description**: Explains what the issue type means (e.g., "Exported but never used")
+- **Count**: Number of issues of this type
+- **Percentage**: Visual progress bar showing proportion of total
+- **Percentage Value**: Numeric percentage for precise comparison

+### Visual Feedback

+- **Hover**: Card elevates and shows border gradient
+- **Active**: Blue accent background indicates active filter
+- **Sorted**: Cards ordered by count (highest first)

 ## Search Functionality

 ### Real-time Search

-Type in the search box to instantly filter issues across all files and issue types.
+Type in the search box to instantly filter issues.
 The search is:

 - **Case-insensitive**: Searches match regardless of case
+- **Granular**: Searches at individual issue level, not just file level
-- **Comprehensive**: Searches through file names, issue types, and issue content
+- **Comprehensive**: Searches through symbol names, file paths, and line positions
 - **Instant**: Results update as you type

+### Search Fields

+The search looks through:

+- **Symbol names**: Function, class, variable names
+- **File paths**: Full path including directory structure
+- **Line positions**: Line and column numbers (e.g., "10:14")

 ### How to Use

 1. Click or focus on the search input at the top of the report
-2. Start typing (e.g., "unused", "src/", "export")
+2. Start typing (e.g., "unused", "src/", "Component")
 3. Results automatically filter to match your query
 4. Click the "×" button to clear the search

 ### Search Tips

 - Search for file paths: `src/components`
-- Search for issue types: `export`, `dependency`
+- Search for specific files: `.tsx`, `index.ts`
-- Search for specific symbols: `MyFunction`
+- Search for symbols: `MyFunction`, `useState`
-- Search for patterns: `.tsx`, `test`
+- Search for line numbers: `25:14`

-## ️ Filter by Issue Type

-### Available Filters

-Click filter buttons to show only specific types of issues:

-- **All**: Show all issues (default)
-- **Exports**: Unused exported values
-- **Dependencies**: Unused dependencies in package.json
-- **Dev Dependencies**: Unused devDependencies
-- **Unlisted**: Dependencies used but not in package.json
-- **Unresolved**: Import paths that can't be resolved
-- **Types**: Unused TypeScript types
-- **Duplicates**: Duplicate exports
-- **Enum Members**: Unused enum members
-- **Class Members**: Unused class methods/properties

-### How to Use

-1. Click any filter button to activate it
-2. Click multiple buttons to combine filters
-3. Click "All" to reset filters
-4. Active filters are highlighted in blue

-### Combining Filters and Search
+## Combining Filters and Search

-You can use search and filters together:
+You can use overview cards and search together for powerful filtering:

-1. First, select one or more issue type filters
+1. Click one or more overview cards to filter by issue type
-2. Then, use search to narrow down within those types
+2. Then use search to narrow down within those types
 3. This gives you precise control over what you see

+Example: Click "Exports" card, then search for "src/hooks" to see only unused exports in your hooks directory.

 ## IDE Integration

 ### Open Files Directly

-Each issue with a line number has a button to open it directly in your IDE.
+Each issue has a ⚡ button to open it directly in your IDE at the exact line and column.

-### IDE Button Types

-- **File-level buttons**: Open the entire file (top right of each file section)
-- **Issue-level buttons**: Open directly to the specific line and column (⚡ icon next to each issue)

 ### How It Works